ebiggers/fsverity-utils/README.md

 ## Notices

-This project is provided under the terms of the GNU General Public License, version 2; or at your option, any later version.
-A copy of the GPLv2 can be found in the file named [COPYING](COPYING).
+This project is provided under the terms of the MIT license.
+A copy of this license can be found in the file named [LICENSE](LICENSE).

-Permission to link to OpenSSL (libcrypto) is granted.

 Send questions and bug reports to linux-fscrypt@vger.kernel.org.